Barclays working on $1.25 bln cost plan, could cut up to 2,000 jobs -source

 * Barclays' share price has fallen 26% under CEO's tenure

-LONDON, Nov 23 (Reuters) - Barclays is working on plans to save as much as 1 billion pounds ($1.25 billion), which could involve cutting as many as 2,000 jobs, mainly in the British bank's back office, a person with direct knowledge of the proposals told Reuters.
+LONDON, Nov 24 (Reuters) - Barclays is working on plans to save up to 1 billion pounds ($1.25 billion), which could involve cutting as many as 2,000 jobs, mainly in the British bank's back office, a person with direct knowledge of the proposals told Reuters.

 Managers at Barclays, led by Chief Executive C.S.
-Venkatakrishnan who is known within the bank as Venkat, are reviewing proposals to bolster its profitability.
-As part of these 1,500 to 2,000 jobs could be cut if implemented in full, the person said.
+Venkatakrishnan who is known within the bank as Venkat, are reviewing proposals aimed at boosting profitability.
+As part of these, 1,500 to 2,000 jobs could be cut if the plans are implemented in full, the person said.

 A spokesperson for Barclays declined to comment on Thursday.